 1 Finsbury Avenue’s enhancement has been designed to appeal to its broad range of vibrant and exciting diverse occupiers while recognising the building’s Grade II Listing by Historic England.
 Included in the refurbishment work is restoration and conservation of the unique elements and qualities of the building’s design.

-The 470,000 sq ft building provides approximately 244,000 sq ft of contemporary office around a central atrium that will be open and accessible as a throughway between Wilson Street and Finsbury Avenue Square.
+The building provides contemporary office space around a central atrium that is open and accessible as a throughway between Wilson Street and Finsbury Avenue Square.

 The building is now home to new restaurants and a cinema with more to follow.